shreethaar/ctf-writeups/writeups/2024/csctf2024/pretty-malicious-log/index.md

 Correct!
 ```

+It contain registry run keys which points to mOkkYMEs.exe also achieve persistence by adding a program to a startup folder or referencing it with a Registry run key.

 ##### Q4: What is the name of the file that is added to autoruns by the malware?

 ```
 Your answer: mOkkYMEs.exe
 Correct!
 ```

 ##### Q5: Which thread ID is responsible to create the environment for malware to run?